About

 I am Kyle M. Bondo — US Navy veteran, amateur historian, and professional podcaster — and I would like to thank you for coming with me on this journey!

-I have been following the history of the American Civil War since I was a knee-high to a grasshopper.
+I have been following the history of the American Civil War since I was a knee-high-to-a-grasshopper.
 After endlessly exploring almost every corner of every preserved battlefield in Northern Virginia, I created this podcast to share what I have learned with you.

 My goal is to see this podcast series completed by 2025 so that it can become a testimony to what it cost to carry out the promise of the Declaration of Independence.